RIT-New-Media-Capstone/record-recap/README.md

 The audio doesn't have to be re-recorded every time the user wants a new styled summary.

 ## How to run
+**Note: you will need to include your own OpenAI API key in a .env file or in openai-test.js equal to a variable called OPENAI_API_KEY**
 - Clone this repo
 - In the project terminal run the command "npm i" to install the node_modules folder
 - Run "npm start" and go to localhost:3000 in a browser